Use PRIMO to search for books, journals, articles, streaming videos, etc.

 Ideas for how to write a literature paper:

-2. Literary device analysis: how a certain element, such as metaphor or symbolism, is used to get across a theme
+2. Literary device or motif: how a certain element, such as image, metaphor, or symbol, is used to convey meaning.

-7. Answering a difficult question of interpretation: making an argument about something that is ambiguous.
+7. Answering a difficult question of interpretation: making an argument about a controversy or ambiguity in the piece.

-8. Social themes analysis: how the author critiqued society's strictures, wrong ideas, or unfairness towards a certain group
+8. Social analysis: how the author critiqued society's strictures, hypocrisy, wrong ideas, or injustice.

-9. Innovation and quality: showing how a certain piece was innovative compared to what came before.
+9. Innovation and genre: showing how a certain piece was innovative compared to what came before.

-10. Textual and Manuscript Questions: which is the best, most authentic edition to use; is it as the author intended?
+10. Textual, Manuscript, or Translation: which is the best, most authentic edition to use; is it as the author intended?

 11. Literary History: who was the first to use iambic pentameter or rhyme in English?
 How did a certain genre develop?